ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Managed_access/Pre-submission_SOP.md

 parent: Managed access
 grand_parent: SOPs
 nav_order: 3
-last_modified_date: 30/05/2024
+last_modified_date: 04/06/2024
 ---

 <script src="https://kit.fontawesome.com/fc66878563.js" crossorigin="anonymous"></script>

-# Managed access dataset - Pre-submission SOP
+# Managed access project - Pre-submission SOP
-Refer to this guide to prepare for the ingestion of a managed access dataset once the DCA has been signed.
+Refer to this guide to prepare for the ingestion of a managed access project once the DCA has been signed.

 ## Register the project in DUOS system

-A copy of the managed access project will have to be created in [DUOS](https://duos.org/) to control access to the dataset once it’s available on the Data Portal.
+A copy of the managed access project will have to be created in [DUOS](https://duos.org/) to control access to the data once it’s available on the HCA Data Portal.

-1. Email Jonathan at jlawson@broadinstitute.org with the [DUOS project information fields](https://docs.google.com/document/d/18pzeKafFQZ0rhqrb2DLOCciHUu4On4g2rtgnqygIfTE/edit#heading=h.674bm0dao5mr), using the information from the DCA agreement.
-This is mainly information about the dataset, the only personal data shared with the Broad is the PI’s name.
+1. Email the DUOS representative (Jonathan at jlawson@broadinstitute.org) with the [DUOS project information fields](https://docs.google.com/document/d/18pzeKafFQZ0rhqrb2DLOCciHUu4On4g2rtgnqygIfTE/edit#heading=h.674bm0dao5mr), using the information from the DCA agreement.
+This is mainly project metadata, the only personal data shared with the Broad is the PI’s name.
-2. Register in ingest the project’s DUOS id provided by Jonathan
+2. Register in the HCA Data Repository Ingest Service the project’s DUOS id provided by the DUOS representative

 ## Send instructions to contributor
 Send an email to the data contributor with instructions on next steps*